 What happens if someone engages in the unauthorized practice of law?

 It is a felony crime in Texas to falsely claim to be a lawyer.
-Unless they are a licensed attorney, Section 38.122 of the Texas Penal Code prohibits a person from holding out that they are a lawyer, with an intent to obtain an economic benefit.
+Unless they are a licensed attorney, Section 38.122 of the Texas Penal Code prohibits a person from holding out that they are a lawyer, intending to obtain an economic benefit.